For Legal Teams

 The imaging and report are reviewed in context by the right radiology expertise for the anatomy, modality, and legal question.

-What ambiguity creates
+What unsupported ambiguity creates

 The legal team has to translate